wintercounter/ccss/README.md

 However, we also sacrificed some features already for the sake of performance and simplicity.
 We are having strict "rules" of what can be added.
 For most cases plugins, extensions and custom props should be enough.

+We also lack of proper documentations, examples, tutorials and such resources.
+In case you interested in such all help welcomed. __Thank you!__